-- 2.1 You must use Funding for Element 1 to: - (a) meet your Charter obligations outlined in Schedule 13 of the Act, including meeting the education and training needs of regions throughout New Zealand; and - (b) develop and deliver innovative projects, initiatives and provision that respond to the national and regional skills priorities set by us that have been informed by advice from WDCs and RSLGs; and - (c) meet any additional assessment and eligibility criteria specified by us. - 2.2 You must not use Funding for Element 1 to develop any qualifications unless previously approved by us.
+- 2.1 You must use Funding for Element 1 to: - (a) meet your Charter obligations outlined in Schedule 13 of the Act, including meeting the education and training needs of regions throughout New Zealand; - (b) develop and deliver innovative projects, initiatives and provision that respond to the national and regional skills priorities set by us that have been informed by advice from WDCs and RSLGs; and - (c) meet any additional assessment and eligibility criteria specified by us.

+2.2 You must not use Funding for Element 1 to develop any Qualifications unless previously approved by us.

-3. Use of Strategic Component Fund funding for Element 2
+3. Use of Strategic Component Fund Funding for Element 2

-- 3.1 If you receive Funding for Element 2, you must use the Funding to: - (a) either: - (i) develop new programmes that are innovative and flexible; or - (ii) review and maintain existing programmes; and - (b) support the realisation of the Tertiary Education Strategy (TES) and other key education strategic objectives, aligned with the purpose of the Unified Funding System and the advice of WDCs; and - (c) meet any additional assessment and eligibility criteria specified by us. - 3.2 You must use the Strategic Component Fund Funding to achieve the milestones set out in your Funding Confirmation Letter, by the dates specified in that letter.
+- 3.1 You must use Funding for Element 2 to: - (a) either: - (i) develop new programmes and Micro-credentials that are innovative and flexible; or - (ii) review and maintain existing programmes and Micro-credentials; and - (b) support the realisation of the Tertiary Education Strategy (TES) and other key education strategic objectives, and ensure its use is aligned with the purpose of the Unified Funding System and the advice of WDCs; and - (c) meet any additional assessment and eligibility criteria specified by us. - 3.2 You must use the Strategic Component Fund Funding to achieve the milestones set out in your Funding Confirmation Letter, by the dates specified in that letter.